AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * While viewing a PDF-type document, the labels and tool tips are not localized.

-* When you perform a partial search using the OmniSearch bar, the results are not accurate.
+* When you perform a partial search using the OmniSearch field, the results are not accurate.

 * For editor based on config values, the [UICONTROL Download] option is not visible for the expired assets.